Tax Assessor General Overview

 Long ago the Constitution of New Jersey established a property tax to pay for municipal services, local schools, and county services.
 The tax was based on a system known as "Ad Val Orem".
 An Ad Val Orem tax is based on value.
 This means the higher valued properties pay more than lower valued properties.

 The assessment of a property is directly related to its market value.
 The general tax rate times the assessment is a property owner's yearly tax burden.
 The general tax rate is made up of several different components.
 Those components are the school rate, the municipal rate, fire district rate and county rate.
-Each individual rate is created by dividing the total assessments in a municipality by the individual budget.
+Each individual rate is created by dividing the individual budget by the total assessment in a municipality.